antag99/entreri/README.md

 Entreri is a data-oriented entity-component framework designed for high performance applications and games.
-It scales well to tens of thousands of instances, in both memory and performance, and fits data models that require many similar objects of the same type, objects with composable types at runtime , and combinations thereof.
+It scales well to tens of thousands of instances, in both memory and performance, and fits data models that require many similar objects of the same type, objects needing runtime aspects , and combinations thereof.

-Using annotations and minor limitations to type definitions, component data is packed into primitive arrays to improve cache locality.
-Fly-weight instances are then used to access the packed data.
+Using annotation processing over component interfaces, the underlying is packed into primitive arrays to improve cache locality.
+Fly-weight proxy instances are then used to access the packed data.
+Other advanced features include runtime decoration of components with new data, and a multi-threading oriented task API to process the entity system.

 Java's garbage collection can move objects around, hurting locality when using Object arrays or collections.
 By using primitive arrays or buffers storing managed data in blocks, all of your game data will be automatically stored in a cache friendly, and iteration friendly manner.

-In addition, this requires less memory per instance because the actual component data is stored in packed structures, avoiding the Java Object model overhead normally associated with complex classes.

 In off-the-cuff performance tests, garbage collection in other entity-component frameworks could cause performance to slow down by a factor of 2 to 4, while